symfony/symfony-docs/doctrine/multiple_entity_managers.rst

 .. note::

-    Using multiple entity managers is pretty easy, but more advanced and not usually required.
+    Using multiple entity managers is not complicated to configure, but more advanced and not usually required.
 Be sure you actually need multiple entity managers before adding in this layer of complexity.

 .. caution::